melizalab/quickspikes/README.rst

 To detect peaks, you instantiate the detector with parameters that match the events you want to detect, and then send the detector chunks of data.
-For example, an extracellular recording at 20 kHz stored in 16-bit integers may have a noise floor around 2000, and the spikes will be on the order of 20 samples wide:
+For example, an extracellular recording at 20 kHz stored in 16-bit integers may have noise with a peak-to-peak amplitude around 2000, and the spikes will be on the order of 20 samples wide:

 .. code:: python